Former US President Donald Trump launches 'TRUTH' social media platform - ExBulletin

 Former US President Donald Trump launches ‘TRUTH’ social media platform

-LOS ANGELES, Oct.20 (Reuters) – Former US President Donald Trump will launch his own social media app, TRUTH Social, which he says “would resist big tech companies” such as Twitter and Facebook that have banned him from using access to their platforms.
+LOS ANGELES (Reuters) – Former US President Donald Trump will launch his own social media app, TRUTH Social, which he says “would resist big tech companies” such as Twitter and Facebook that have banned him from accessing their platforms.

-TRUTH Social will be created by a new company formed by the merger of Trump Media and Technology Group and a Special Acquisition Company (SPAC), according to a press release issued by the two organizations.
+TRUTH Social will be created by a new company formed by the merger of Trump Media and Technology Group and a Special Acquisition Company (SPAC), according to a press release https://www.tmtgcorp.com/press-releases/ announcement- 20-10-2021 distributed by both organizations.

 We live in a world where the Taliban have a strong presence on Twitter, but your favorite US president has been silenced.
 This is unacceptable, ”Trump said in a written statement included in the statement.